 It's either yes or no.

-You give the full rundown on a chapter on Hillary's email server, uh Comey contorting the law to basically rig the investigation, how the fix is in there.
+You give the full rundown on a chapter on Hillary's email server, Comey contorting the law to basically rig the investigation, how the fix is in there.

-Then you talk about the fraudulent case against Donald Trump, the fabricated dossier used against Trump, the government abuse of surveillance, and of course, FISA meeting with Russians is not a crime, which nobody wants to hear.
+Then you talk about the fraudulent case against Donald Trump, the fabricated dossier used against Trump, the government abuse of surveillance, and, of course, FISA meeting with Russians is not a crime, which nobody wants to hear.

-And then, of course, firing Flynn, Sessions recusal, and obstruction of justice and the illegitimate appointment of Mueller.
+And then, of course, firing Flynn, Sessions' recusal, and obstruction of justice, and the illegitimate appointment of Mueller.

 We will refer to this book for years to come.

-The FBI first met with the British spy who had compiled this completely laughable phony dossier.
+And then on the very day that Hillary Clinton was cleared, the FBI first met with the British spy who had compiled this completely laughable, phony dossier.

 That's right.